 And as for the rest of my wardrobe?
 I’ve kept it pretty minimal with a mix of beige, browns, caramels and creams.
 I’m a bit of a sucker for a classic cut and down stray toward anything to revealing – there’s something to be said about making your own trends in a world that is following them.

-Because we’re in fall here in the Southern Hemisphere, I went a little click-happy when adding sweaters to my cart.
+Because we’ve just entered winter here in the Southern Hemisphere, I went a little click-happy when adding sweaters to my cart.
 This Lilian Puffer Jacket is my favourite buy of the season as it keeps me warm on my way in and out of pilates classes.
 My next pick getting the most wear this season is the Lovelle Zip Up Sweater from Tularosa.
 I wear this just as much as the Jaelyn Pullover by Camillo Ceolho, who has really nailed the casual slight 70’s vibe with her colours, textures and tones.
 My jeans are by GRLFRND who I really think do the best jeans in terms of quality, style and cut.
 They’re always ahead of the curve!

 DISCLAIMER: This page contains some affiliate links, which means I may receive a commission if you make a purchase through my link!
 I promise that anything I write here is my own, honest opinion.
 I would never recommend anything I don’t use or love myself.
 Thank you so much for your support!